Worker falls to his death in construction accident at Disney

 ORLANDO, Fla. - Authorities say a man fell to his death Tuesday night at a Walt Disney theme park.

-According to Click Orlando, the accident happened at a construction site behind the France pavilion at Epoct.
+According to Click Orlando, the accident happened at a construction site behind the France pavilion at Epcot.
 Deputies with the Orange County Sheriff's Office were called to the scene, located in the 1790 block of Avenue of the Stars around 5:20 p.m.

 The worker, identified as 58-year-old George Walter Dewayne Grimes, was pronounced dead at the scene.
 Authorities didn't say what Grimes was doing when he fell.